ashishkpathak/adt/docs/alerts/README.md

 adt list alert
 ```

+Gets an alert definition.

+Note: Edge imposes a quota on this API of 60 calls per minute per organization.
+This quota is calculated by multiplying 20 (number of allowed alerts) * 3 = 60 calls.
+Use List Alert to get the UUIDs of all alerts for an organization.

+More information and examples of this API see <a href ="https://docs.apigee.com/api-monitoring/alerts-notifications-api"> Managing Alerts and Notifications</a>

 Get Alert with ID

 ```sh
 adt list alert --alert-id <alert-id>
 ```

 ## CREATE ALERT

+You can set up a maximum of 20 alerts per organization.
+The alert settings apply to all users in the organization; they are not per user.
+If you change the alert settings, they change for all users in your organization.

+Note: Edge imposes a quota on this API of 60 calls per minute per organization.
+This quota is calculated by multiplying 20 (number of allowed alerts) * 3 = 60 calls.

+More information and examples of this API see <a href ="https://docs.apigee.com/api-monitoring/alerts-notifications-api"> Managing Alerts and Notifications</a>

 ### USAGE